 One in 4 of Iran’s most educated citizens leave their country when given the opportunity.
 They leave in search of greater social and religious freedoms and for better employment opportunities.

-Iran has one of the highest rates of citizens leaving their homeland — an estimated 5 million Iranians have left the country since the 1979 Islamic Revolution.
+Iran has one of the highest rates of citizens leaving their homeland — an estimated 5 million Iranians have left the country since Islamic fundamentalists overthrew Iran’s government on February 11, 1979.
 One of the reasons many Iranians are leaving is because the country’s corrupt government denies its people human rights and systematically arrests and executes members of religious minorities for practicing their faith.